neos/fusion-form/Documentation/Tutorials/ConditionalFields.md

 # Conditional fields

-The data from previous steps can be used to only show field in certain conditions.
+The data from previous steps can be used to only show fields in certain conditions.

 ```
 renderer = Neos.Fusion.Form:Runtime.RuntimeForm {